vliuatenphasedotcom/vliuatenphasedotcom.github.io/README.md

 ---

 There are two separate data vis that make use of interactivity.
 The first utilizes two stacked bar charts linked with a multiline graph for reservoir utilization data in California from 2010-2014.
 The second utilizes a Sankey diagram for water withdrawal data in California 2010.

+---
+For more information regarding our Final Project, please refer to our Process Book and Proposal.
+Feel free to send us an e-mail if you have any questions or comments.
+Thanks!

+###  Link to Final Project - Process Book [link](http://vliuatenphasedotcom.github.io/Process_Book_Steineman_Liu.pdf).

+###  Link to Final Project - Proposal  [link](http://vliuatenphasedotcom.github.io/proposal_Steineman_Liu.pdf).